Warning: This post is based on my personal opinions and is sure to ruffle a few feathers; please proceed with caution!

 Money runs this world.
 Everything costs something, and in this day and age, that means that we can’t just sit around and wait for our husbands to rake in the cash because sometimes that isn’t enough.

 So…I am not actively seeking a husband.
 Instead, I’m actively seeking God’s calling on my life and praying about where He wants me to go next.
-One day, I will meet a man and fall in love; but until then, I have this opportunity to go into the world as a young, single, woman and learn what the world has to offer me (in a Godly and Biblical way).
-I’m so grateful to my parents for raising me to be an independent, God-fearing, woman.
-Because of them, I’m not afraid of being alone or missing my destiny because I know that my destiny is wherever God leads and calls me, not what man is telling me to do!
+One day, I will meet a man and fall in love; but until then, I have this opportunity to go into the world as a young, single woman and learn what the world has to offer me (in a Godly and Biblical way, obviously).
+I’m so grateful to my parents for raising me to be an independent, God-fearing woman.
+Because of them, I’m not afraid of being alone or missing my destiny since I know that my destiny is wherever God leads and calls me, not what man is telling me to do!

 My advice: Don’t wait for a man to define who you are.
 God is the one who should define and lead you.
 A man is a partner through your walk with God; you’re in this together.
 So, ask God what your calling is and go and do it!
 When you get a word, please don’t wait for your ‘perfect timing’ to come before taking that leap of faith and following God to wherever He has called you to go!
 Your destiny is right in front of you, don’t be scared to reach out and grab it!

 “Blessed is she who has believed that the Lord would fulfill his promises to her!” – Luke 1:45